gravirovshik/codewars/README.md

 44. Find the divisors - Create a function named divisors/Divisors that takes an integer n > 1 and returns an array with all of the integer's divisors(except for 1 and the number itself), from smallest to largest.

 45. Number of People in the Bus.
 There is a bus moving in the city which takes and drops some people at each bus stop.
 You are provided with a list (or array) of integer pairs.
 Elements of each pair represent the number of people that get on the bus (the first item) and the number of people that get off the bus (the second item) at a bus stop.

+46. Jaden Casing Strings.
+For simplicity, you'll have to capitalize each word, check out how contractions are expected to be in the example below.
+Your task is to convert strings to how they would be written by Jaden Smith.
+The strings are actual quotes from Jaden Smith, but they are not capitalized in the same way he originally typed them.